DarthKoder/star-wars-blog/README.md

 ## Bug fixes

-* One issue I came across was that the "Next" button was not working when pressed.
+* One issue I came across was getting the optional post fields to display if filled out as thewy kept appearing as 'none'.
-   - After rigorous testing and trial and error, I realised that I have the button disabled and had to enable it by editing code and moving the diplayNextQuestion function to the top.
+   - After rigorous testing and trial and error, I realised that I had the code for this in the wrong function in routes.py thjat was not saving the correct values to the post request handler and to also run if statements in the html.

-* Another bug I had was that, while testing, I found that when I was going through the questions and it was surpassing the 10 question limit and had not end.
+* Another bug I had was that, while testing, was the "Remember Me" check box was being ticked but not remembering the usernam on a page reload.
-   - This was due having the code wrong for hiding the "Next" button and displaying the "Finish" button, which in turn,  never made it possible to end the game and bring up the results screen.
+   - This was due having the code wrong, so I implemented some javascript to take over and auto populate the field with the users username.

-* The biggest issue I had after testing the game cycle and finish button appearing, was that the game was only displaying 4 questions before initializing the "Finish" button.
+* The biggest issue I had was trying to get postgresql and all the other dependencies to work together initially.
-   -	After console logging number of questions generated in the displayNextQuestion function, I have found that the start button was generating 2 questions(in the console log) then each time the next button was clicked it would generate another 2, then 4 etc .
-   -	I searched through the code and after rigorous testing, figured out where I had gone wrong.
-   -	I had "};" in the wrong place and had:
-   "disableAnswerButtons()"
-   "enableAnswerButtons()"
-   "checkAnswer()" functions
-   and the code for:
-   next button
-   "Finish" button & "displayResults" all in the "displayNextQuestion()" function, which was called upon when the next button was clicked hence why it was displaying more and more questions once the game had started.
-   -	I still at this point had the start button causing 2 questions to be generated before the game had actually started
-   -	After going through the code I realised that because I had the "displayNextQuestion()" function being called within the "startGame()" function and the "startGame()" function was called when the start button was clicked.
-This meant that the "displayNextQuestion" function was being called twice, once when the start button was clicked and again when the "startGame()" function was running.

-* I encountered a bug where the
+   - I had to review alot of the versions and update and migrate alot after doing alot of research to get it all to function and connect.

+* There were alot of minor code and syntax issues I faced but I m,anaged to research them and fix them along the way.
+   - I feel that I learned alot from these minor issues about coding with python and using the other dependencies and how they work.

 ---